mmcdermott/MEDS_Tabular_AutoML/README.md

 ## 2. Comparative Performance Analysis

 The tables below detail computational resource utilization across two datasets and various patient scales, emphasizing the better performance of MEDS-Tab in all of the scenarios.
 The tables are organized by dataset and number of patients.
 For the analysis, the full window sizes and the aggregation method code_count were used.
 We additionally use a budget of 10 minutes as these are very small number of patients (10, 100, and 500 patients), and should be processed quickly.
-Note that `catabra-mem` is omited from the tables as it never completed within the 10 minute budget.
+Note that `catabra-mem` is omitted from the tables as it never completed within the 10 minute budget.

 ## eICU Dataset